ExperimentsHNL/popper-design/popper_brief.md

 Each trial on this list should be accompanied by the following information:

-- name of the underlying experiment
+- Name of the underlying experiment

-- trial name,
+- Trial name

-- status (e.g. waiting for players, in progress, completed, error)
+- Status (e.g. waiting for players, in progress, completed, error)

-- duration since start
+- Duration since start

 #### 4. Experiment Library